-- A. For any land disturbing activity filling or grading of any area which is within 300 feet landward of the ordinary high-water mark of navigable water, a land use permit is required.
-Land disturbing activity includes but is not limited to filling, grading, lagooning, dredging, ditching, and excavating. and which has surface drainage toward the water and on which there is either: - (1) Any filling or grading on slopes of more than 20%. - (2) Filling or grading of more than 1,000 square feet on slopes of 12%-20%. - (3) Filling or grading of more than 2,000 square feet on slopes less than 12%. - (1) A land use permit may be approved based upon: - (a) A stormwater management, erosion control, grading, and revegetation plans. - (b) Findings that the land disturbing activity will not result in: - [1] Impairment of natural wetland functions. - [2] Erosion or sedimentation to navigable water. - [3] Impairment of aquatic life. - [4] Unnecessary loss of native appearance or natural beauty of the shoreland. - [5] Restricting flood flows. - [6] Reducing the storage capacity of the floodplain. - B. For any construction or dredging commenced on any artificial waterway, canal, ditch, lagoon, pond, lake, or similar waterway which is within 300 feet landward of the ordinary high-water mark of a navigable body of water or where the purpose is the ultimate connection with a navigable body of water. - (1) Where a DNR permit has been issued which meets the substantial concerns of this article, no land use permit will be required, unless this article is more restrictive.
+- A. For any land disturbing activity of any area which is within 300 feet landward of the ordinary highwater mark of navigable water, a land use permit is required.
+Land disturbing activity includes but is not limited to filling, grading, lagooning, dredging, ditching, and excavating. - (1) A land use permit may be approved based upon: - (a) A stormwater management, erosion control, grading, and revegetation plans. - (b) Findings that the land disturbing activity will not result in: - [1] Impairment of natural wetland functions. - [2] Erosion or sedimentation to navigable water. - [3] Impairment of aquatic life. - [4] Unnecessary loss of native appearance or natural beauty of the shoreland. - [5] Restricting flood flows.

+- [6] Reducing the storage capacity of the floodplain. - B. For any construction or dredging commenced on any artificial waterway, canal, ditch, lagoon, pond, lake, or similar waterway which is within 300 feet landward of the ordinary high-water mark of a navigable body of water or where the purpose is the ultimate connection with a navigable body of water.

+(1) Where a DNR permit has been issued which meets the substantial concerns of this article, no land use permit will be required, unless this article is more restrictive.